The First 6 Weeks of Raising Chicks – Guide For Beginners

 Handling Your Chicks

 Don't be afraid to handle and cuddle with your chicks.
 You want them to be used to you, to come to you when you need them to once they are outside.
+This way if something happens and one gets hurt you can catch it to provide care.

 We respect your privacy.
 Unsubscribe at anytime.